Module 5: Trends in Censorship by Private Actors

-The Bill proposes substantial amendments to the current Copyright Act, and of particular relevance is the proposal in relation to intermediary liability.
-A key feature of the Bill is the introduction of the safe-harbor approach.
-The Bill provides for “conduit” safe-harbors and “caching” safe harbors.
-The former, per section 35A(1)(a), protects intermediaries from liability for copyright infringements if their involvement was limited to “providing access to or transmitting content, routing or storage of content in the ordinary course of business”.
+In 2022, Kenya passed into law the Copyright (Amendment) Act.
+The Act was quite substantially altered during the public participation process and ultimately did not deal substantively with intermediary liability issues.
+However, in its earlier forms, the Bill provided some interesting proposals regarding intermediary liability in the African context.
+A key feature of earlier versions of the Bill was the introduction of the safe-harbour approach, providing for “conduit” safe harbours and “caching” safe harbours.
+The former, per (former) section 35A(1)(a), would have protected intermediaries from liability for copyright infringements if their involvement was limited to “providing access to or transmitting content, routing or storage of content in the ordinary course of business”.

 Under these circumstances, the intermediary is not under an obligation to take down or disable content if a takedown notice is received.
-As per section 35A(1)(b), intermediaries are protected if their role is related to content storage that is “automatic, intermediate and temporary”.
-This protection is conditional upon the removal of content following a take-down notice.(9)
+As per (former) section 35A(1)(b), intermediaries would have been protected if their role was related to content storage that is “automatic, intermediate and temporary”.
+This protection would be conditional upon the removal of content following a take-down notice.(10)

-There have been calls for clarity and improved notice-and-takedown procedures and concerns that the Bill falls short of international standards on freedom of expression.
-ARTICLE 19 lists five problems with the Bill in terms of notice-and-takedown procedures:
+Civil society criticised the lack of clarity and poor notice-and-takedown procedures in the Bill, noting that it fell short of international standards on freedom of expression.
+ARTICLE 19 listed five problems with the Bill in terms of notice-and-takedown procedures:

 - Lack of proportionality: criminal sanctions are imposed on intermediaries who fail to remove content.
 As discussed above, this causes intermediaries to lean toward censorship and blocking, which infringes freedom of expression.